skorhone/cacheloader-consistency/README.md

 This is a test suite for validating, if cache provider implements strong consistency on concurrent cache modifications.

-Use of provider that does not provide strong consistency may result to stale data in cache.
+Use of provider that does not provide strong consistency may result to stale being returned from cache.

 Currently this test suite contains tests for eviction

-## Providers in suite
+## Providers
 Test suite contains tests for following providers:

 * EhCache2 (fail)